-- dwellings current value, determined using the basis of existing use value for social housing (EUV-SH) - council offices current value, determined as the amount that would be paid for the asset in its existing use (existing use value - EUV), except for a few offices that are situated close to the council's housing properties, where there is no market for office accommodation and that are measured at depreciated replacement cost (instant build) as an estimate of current value. - surplus assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective - Vehicles, Plant & Equipment (VPE) depreciated historical cost, other than plant and machinery at Bromsgrove Sports and Leisure Centre - Vehicles, Plant & Equipment (VPE) depreciated replacement cost plant and machinery at Bromsgrove Sports and Leisure Centre - In April 2017 the Council made an advanced payment to Worcestershire Where there is no market-based evidence of fair value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of fair value. - where there is a balance of revaluation gains for the asset in the Revaluation Reserve, the carrying amount of the asset is written down against that balance (up to the amount of the accumulated gains)
+- infrastructure, community assets and assets under construction depreciated historical cost - dwellings current value, determined using the basis of existing use value for social housing (EUV-SH) - council offices current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV), except for a few offices that are situated close to the council's housing properties, where there is no market for office accommodation and that are measured at depreciated replacement cost (instant build) as an estimate of current value - surplus assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective - Vehicles, Plant & Equipment (VPE) depreciated historical cost, other than plant and machinery at Bromsgrove Sports and Leisure Centre - Vehicles, Plant & Equipment (VPE) depreciated replacement cost plant and machinery at Bromsgrove Sports and Leisure Centre

+Where there is no market-based evidence of fair value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of fair value.

-• where there is no balance in the Revaluation Reserve or an insufficient balance, the carrying amount of the asset is written down against the relevant service line(s) in the Comprehensive Income and Expenditure Statement.
+- where there is a balance of revaluation gains for the asset in the Revaluation Reserve, the carrying amount of the asset is written down against that balance (up to the amount of the accumulated gains) - where there is no balance in the Revaluation Reserve or an insufficient balance, the carrying amount of the asset is written down against the relevant service line(s) in the Comprehensive Income and Expenditure Statement (CIES).

-The Revaluation Reserve contains revaluation gains recognised since 1 April 2007 only, the date of its formal
+The Revaluation Reserve contains revaluation gains recognised since 1st April 2007 only, the date of its formal implementation.
+Gains arising before that date have been consolidated into the Capital Adjustment Account.